Located in Columbus, Ohio, GhostWave is a startup committed to revolutionizing the radar space.

 Our product has applications in three main areas: Unmanned aircraft systems, automotive collision-detection sensors, and studying bees.

 GhostWave aims to revolutionize the radar space by introducing an innovative approach to radar that serves to improve the safety, security, and reliability of radar systems.

 Radars operate by emitting frequencies that can detect other frequencies in the vicinity.
 But if two radars are emitting the same frequency, they will interfere with each other and impact the ability to detect one another.
 Our radars send millions of random signals that eliminate the risk of interference and overlap.

-In the United States, 70 million new cars are registered each year.
-The current radar based sensors are not protected from jamming and are highly susceptible to interference with other electrical devices within their range.
+Current radar based sensors aren't protected from jamming and are highly susceptible to interference with other electrical devices within their range.
 Our RF Noise Radar uses a pseudo-random radio frequency generator and is significantly less susceptible to interference which increases safety while driving.

 Current threat detection systems do not cover 360 degrees or offer much use for low altitude threats.
 GhostWave's low probability of detection (LPI), low probability of jamming (LPD), and stealthy radars were originally developed for the U.S. Army's low altitude threat detection and have been proven to be effective.

 Honey bees today are subject to numerous natural and manmade pressures which are leading to colony loss and wild pollination extinction.
 GhostWave is proposing a solution of the first radar-based, non-invasive hive monitoring system, utilizing our patented radar technology to safely measure the health of a colony.